 Bookmark this page for vaccine resources, helpful FAQs, and more

-A select number of Everside health centers have received the COVID-19 vaccine, and to date we have successfully administered the vaccine in ten states.
+A select number of Everside health centers have received the COVID-19 vaccine.
 We are continually working to expand our capacity and work with federal and state guidelines to offer vaccines to all Everside members.

 Your Everside health center will reach out to you when a vaccine is available and help you set up an appointment.
-At this time, we encourage all Everside members to get their COVID-19 vaccine at their earliest availability.
+We encourage all Everside members to get their COVID-19 booster—or vaccine if they haven’t—at their earliest availability.

-Use the CDC’s COVID Vaccine Finder for help in locating and schedule a vaccine appointment near you at www.vaccines.gov.
+You can also use the CDC’s COVID Vaccine Finder for help in locating and schedule a booster or vaccine appointment near you at www.vaccines.gov.

 Currently, three vaccines are authorized and recommended in the United States to prevent COVID-19: